Books: The Collector's Guide to the Minerals of New York State

 The following chapters are devoted to the description of the mineral occurrences.
 In contrast to conventional field guides, which are usually organised geographically, this book groups the localities according to the geology of the host rocks: occurrences in sedimentary rocks, in crystalline rocks and in fractures.
 This is perhaps the most unique feature of the book.
 The description of each locality discusses the same aspects: its significance to specimen mineralogy, its location and history, its geological setting and origin, and the relevance of the minerals to collectors.
 Each chapter ends with a listing of similar occurrences (with GPS coordinates) and references.

-As both authors are recognized as specialists in New York minerals, these chapters are a treasure trove of information, especially as they attached importance to include the latest research results and modern mineral nomenclature (e.g., the brown tourmaline from Bush Farm has now been identified as fluoruvite).
+As both authors are recognised as specialists in New York minerals, these chapters are a treasure trove of information, especially as they attach importance to the latest research results and modern mineral nomenclature (e.g. the brown tourmaline from Bush Farm has now been identified as fluoruvite).

-The authors claim that the guide’s organization is “a new approach that brings coherence to relationships among similar localities.”
-This seems plausible and is certainly true to some extent, as the relations between similar occurrences become more visible.
+The authors claim that the guide’s organisation is “a new approach that brings coherence to relationships among similar localities”.
+This seems plausible and is certainly true to some extent, as the relationships between similar occurrences become more visible.
 My overall impression, however, is that the advantages of this approach do not reach as far as the authors probably hoped.

-Rolf Tatje is an amateur gemologist and a teacher of English and French.
+Rolf Tatje is an amateur gemmologist and a teacher of English and French.
 He holds a Ph.D. in contrastive linguistics from Gerhard Mercator University in Duisburg, Germany, and works as a freelance translator.